 It was 2009 and Kit was scheduled to give a keynote at Cornell on “The New American Consumer” as part of a large conference on economic disruption.
-I tagged along to see upstate New York, where she spent the first 8 or so years of her life, and to meet some of her extended family.
+I tagged along to see upstate New York, where she spent the first eight years of her life, and to meet some of her extended family.
 It was a splendid trip.
 Ithaca is indeed “gorges” and it was fun to meet the family at Brooks Barbecue for a big mid-afternoon lunch.
 It was also the site of an epiphany that would reshape my musical cosmos in a deep way.

 Recovering the Dead was a journey that would go on for years, and in fact is still going on today.
 I began playing the little Dead I had left on vinyl and then got serious.
 My collection now includes every commercial release they’ve made in CD and vinyl, more than 400 soundboard-quality shows downloaded from archive.org, most of the Dead-related books that have been published, and a small but interesting collection of paraphernalia.
-For a period of 6 years, I probably logged about 15 hours of listening time per week exclusively on the Dead.
+For a period of six years, I probably logged about 15 hours of listening time per week exclusively on the Dead.
 I remembered the story about Duane Allman developing his playing style by listening to nothing but “Kind of Blue” for two years.
 There was probably at least a 6-month block in there where I was all Dead, all the time.

 We saw Trey at the Dead’s farewell show at Soldier Field in 2015 and he was spectacular.
 But I viewed him as a bolt-on to the Dead, like Bruce Hornsby, more than I did as an artist in his own right.

-In early 2018, we were in Charleston and having a wonderful meal downtown.
+In early 2017, we were in Charleston and having a wonderful meal downtown.
 Somehow the young waiter and I got into a discussion about music, which led to him bringing up Phish.I said I’d tried, but they didn’t work for me.
-With the patience of an experienced evangelist, he said, wait a minute, here’s why they’re so great, and here’s 5 shows you should listen to, one of which was “A Live One.”
+With the patience of an experienced evangelist, he said, wait a minute, here’s why they’re so great, and here’s five shows you should listen to, one of which was “A Live One.”
 And when I did finally play “Bouncing Around the Room” and “Stash” and “YEM” and all the other brilliant, bubbly, beautiful songs on that record, I was all in.
 Just like that.
 I guess I needed the right portal into Phish world and that young man (whose business card I still have), provided it to me.
 For that I am ever grateful.

 Phish’s ecosystem is complex!
 It took many months for me to get a sense of their catalog, their evolution, their approach, the tone and tenor of their phanatical phan base, the inside jokes (hey, Bob Weaver!) and the meaning of Gamehendge.
 But I persevered, using a lot of patience and the right resources.
 Soon, I turned the corner and went from listener to evangelist.
 Inevitably, when I told someone I was now a fan of the band, they would respond with, “Oh, they’re like the Dead, right?”